bford05/ETL-Project-MIB/README.md

-# NFL Play Statistics Dataset
+# ETL Project: NFL Play Statistics Dataset

 This repository represents an extract, transform, and load (ETL) example using NFL play statistics data.
 The purpose is to transform the data after extracting from a source and then loading it to a database where it can be consumed for analysis.